narmeshnigam/omvix/readme_files/readme_site_structure.md

-# Livintiq Website Structure & Content Plan
+# Omvix Website Structure & Content Plan

-_Description: Sitemap, audiences, and purpose of each page in the Livintiq website_
+_Description: Sitemap, audiences, and purpose of each page in the Omvix website_

 ---